August 22, 2022

 A Northern Illinois University graduate, Brad’s industrial engineering career took him first to Caterpillar in Aurora, Illinois, where he held a variety of roles in manufacturing.
 He later moved on to ETS-Lindgren as a manufacturing and facilities engineer, then later as a manufacturing supervisor.

 “I worked for some years at ETS-Lindgren in Glendale Heights,” Brad says.
 “We made shielded enclosures for medical and industrial applications (such as Elite).
 That facility relocated to Texas, and so did I.” Brad began his role as manufacturing supervisor after his move to Texas.

 “My family and I wanted to move back to the Chicago area.
 I learned about Elite’s plans to expand their environmental testing department and began here in 2016.”
-Brad held other manufacturing roles for a couple of years and retuned to Elite in 2019, when he became the FAA Program Administrator.
+Brad held other manufacturing roles for a couple of years and returned to Elite in 2019 when he became the FAA Program Administrator.

-Brad also serves in the Army National Guard as First Sergeant based in Chicago.
+Brad also serves in the Army National Guard as a First Sergeant based in Chicago.
 He is the senior trainer supporting the unit’s overall readiness and is the senior enlisted advisor to the commander.
-His responsibilities in his military role mirrors those in his civilian role ensuring aviation safety.
+His responsibilities in his military role mirror those in his civilian role ensuring aviation safety.

 Brad and his team are one of the reasons your next return on an airplane will be smooth and safe.
 If you’re in a plane making its approach at night, look at the approach and runway lights and remember that Brad’s team is among those making sure the lights are safely guiding the way.